Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Three-Step Construction

 whereas the subgraph of $G_n$ induced by $F_i$ (resp., $S_i$) has the edge-set $\{\{2(i-1)\ell+u,2(i-1)+v\}:\{u,v\}\!\in\!E'_\ell\}$ (resp., $\{\{2(i-1)\ell+\ell+u,2(i-1)+\ell+v\}:\{u,v\}\!\in\!E''_\ell\}$).
 In addition, let $F=\bigcup_{i\in[m]}F_i$ (resp., $S=\bigcup_{i\in[m]}S_i$).

 \mypar{The actual proof (that $G_n$ is robustly self-ordered).} Considering an arbitrary permutation $\mu:[n]\to[n]$, we lower-bound the distance (i.e., size of the symmetric difference) between $G_n$ and $\mu(G_n)$ as a function of the number of non-fixed-points under $\mu$ (i.e., the number of $v\in[n]$ such that $\mu(v)\neq v$).
 We do so by considering the (average) contribution of every non-fixed-point to the distance between $G_n$ and $\mu(G_n)$ (i.e., number of pairs of vertices that form an edge in one graph but not in the other).
 We may include the same contribution in few of the following (seven) cases, but this only means that we are double-counting the contribution by a constant factor.
+We first consider the set of vertices that switch sides (under $\mu$) in the connected components.

 \BDes \item[{\em Case 1}:] {\em Vertices $v\in F$ such that $\imu(v)\in S$}.
 Ditto for $v\in S$ such that $\imu(v)\in F$.